yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   conditions:
 ```
 1. `name`: Generated in the pattern of `“bucket-”<BUCKET-NAMESPACE>"-"<BUCKET-NAME>`.
 We may validate the length of the `Bucket` name and namespace to ensure that this metadata.name fits.
 1. `labels`: central controller adds the label to its managed resources for easy CLI GET ops.
-Value is the driver name returned by GetDriverInfo() rpc*.
+Value is the driver name returned by GetDriverInfo() rpc.
+Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: COSI controller adds the finalizer to defer Bucket deletion until backend deletion ops succeed.
 1. `bucketClassName`: Name of the associated BucketClass
 1. `supportedProtocols`:  String array of protocols (e.g. s3, gcs, swift, etc.) supported by the associated object store.